harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 #### **About Me**
 Hello!
 I’m Junseo Lee, also known as Harris.

 I received my bachelor’s degree in Electrical and Electronic Engineering from Yonsei University, fully supported by the Hyundai Motor Foundation.
 I am currently fulfilling my mandatory national service through an alternative program, working as a research scientist in theoretical quantum computing.
 In addition, I have been continuously conducting research since my undergraduate years with the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University.
+For more details, you can find my CV [here](/assets/pdf/cv_harris_junseo.pdf).

 **Contact:** I love discussing new research ideas and beyond, so feel free to reach out to me at `harris.junseo(at)gmail.com` for collaborations, questions, or just to connect.
 I’m always happy to hear from you!